kent-rasmussen/azt/ROADMAP.md

 ## Things to Test
 - check that changes to S regexs don't break too much.
 - Why do bad sound files play OK?
+- figure out why mainloop is still running on window closure

+## Simplify (non-OOP related)
+- on import, check for entries without:
+  - citation, copy over from lexical-unit (all langs)
+  - gloss, copy over from definitions (truncate, all langs)
+- remove references to definition, lexeme?
+- Do I want to ultimately be modifying lexeme form?
+- check how many of the urls in lift.py I'm actually using, consider moving them to a method for each —
+  - maybe call get with a url parameter?
+  - kwarg for node or not, text or not, attr?

 ## Migrate further toward OOP
 - Consider making the following objects?